One of the most asked questions from potential sellers in the middle market of Aerospace and Defense is: “How long does a sale take?”

 - The negotiation of a purchase agreement and closing

-In those cases when a sale has taken longer than 27 weeks, the root cause is almost always issues with diligence (Pre-market or Post Letter of Intent Buyer).
+In those cases when a sale has taken longer than our average, the root cause is almost always issues with diligence (Pre-market or Post Letter of Intent Buyer).
 Frequent diligence issues include: environmental, customer contracts, accounting, human resources compliance, and more frequently now – cyber security.

 Have a great day everyone.